A case study on how I secured two WordPress websites for a multinational bank, from start to finish.

 - Remote backups using the All in One WP Migration Backblaze B2 extension

-- I use our new Backup system (currently in beta) to back these sites up to Amazon S3 once per week.
+- I use the GridPane V2 backup system to back these sites up to Amazon S3 once per week.

 - I have a full backup of the original sites on my laptop

-If anything were to happen to these websites – either my editor colleague accidentally deleted all the content, or the server was corrupted at the data centre (extremely rare), or whatever the case may be – I can easily temporarily suspend the site, then get them live again in 15 minutes or less once I’m aware there’s an issue.
+If anything were to happen to these websites – either my editor colleague accidentally deleted all the content or the server was corrupted at the data center (extremely rare), or whatever the case may be – I can easily temporarily suspend the site, then get them live again in 15 minutes or less once I’m aware there’s an issue.
 Good as new.

-If there was a security issue, I’d also immediately update everything that needs updating, remove all accounts except for my own, and I’d probably also install the free version of MalCare and have the sites thoroughly scanned by their free service, and maybe Wordfence too.
+If there was a security issue, I’d also immediately update everything that needs updating, remove all accounts except for my own, and I’d probably also install the free version of MalCare and have the sites thoroughly scanned by their free service, and maybe even Wordfence too (removing them afterward).
 Then I’d take things from there.